Climate-based cucumber planting guide for Cody, Wyoming

 Cucumbers are possible in Cody, though this is the kind of crop where the margin is narrow enough that small choices start to matter a lot.

-Compared with many Wyoming locations, Cody usually reaches cucumber planting season a bit later.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Compared with many Wyoming locations, Cody usually reaches the planting season for cucumbers a bit later.

 Best local strategy: Start early, plant on time, and lean toward faster varieties in the warmest spots you have.